BitDevsNYC/BitDevsNYC.github.io/_posts/_template.md

 <!--- TODO: replace meetup link with https://www.meetup.com/BitDevsNYC/events/<##replace##>/ --->

 ## Announcements
 Please join us for our next Socratic Seminar.
-A special thank you to our sponsors [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.
+A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Cake Wallet](https://cakewallet.com/) for food, refreshments and event space.

+Please note the start time!
+We will open doors at 6pm for socializing, and plan on starting the discussion around 7pm.

-If you can't make it to the main event please join us at PUBKEY around 9:30PM. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**
+If you can't make it to the main event please join us at [PUBKEY](https://pubkey.bar/home) around 9:30PM.

 ## Presentation
 -